Cyclones Gulab and Shaheen: Gulab

-On September 24, the JTWC noted a cyclone that was producing tropical storm-force winds located over the east-central Bay of Bengal, 211 nmi south of Chittagong, Bangladesh, designating the system as 03B.
-The IMD noted the system as a low-pressure area at 03:00 UTC (08:30 IST); the system formed from a cyclonic circulation which persisted over the Gulf of Martaban.
+On 24 September, the Joint Typhoon Warning Center (JTWC) noted a cyclone that was producing tropical storm-force winds located over the east-central Bay of Bengal, 211 nmi south of Chittagong, Bangladesh, designating the system as 03B.
+The India Meteorological Department (IMD) noted the system as a low-pressure area at 03:00 UTC (08:30 IST); the system formed from a cyclonic circulation which persisted over the Gulf of Martaban.
 It was later upgraded to a well-marked low-pressure area at 11:00 UTC (16:30 IST), as it developed a cyclonic vortex at 06:00 UTC (11:30 IST).
 At 15:00 UTC (20:30 IST), the IMD upgraded it to a Depression, as the convection had further organized and the storm's convection, or thunderstorms, were moving in a curved manner.
 Favorable conditions, such as moderate to high sea-surface temperatures, the Madden–Julian oscillation being favorable for tropical cyclone development, and low vertical wind shear, allowed intensification.
 By 03:00 UTC the next day, the system was upgraded to a Deep Depression, as its convection further organized near the center.
 There was also the presence of warm moist air over the center of the system, which was conducive for strengthening.
 At 15:00 UTC (20:30 IST), the IMD upgraded it to a Cyclonic Storm, as its convection had become better-organized, with a defined central dense overcast, naming the system named Gulab.
-As it continued westward, the outer rainbands of Cyclone Gulab reached the coastal regions of northern Andhra Pradesh and southern Odisha, which indicated that it had started making landfall, at about 18:00 IST (12:30 UTC) on September 26.
+As it continued westward, the outer rainbands of Cyclone Gulab reached the coastal regions of northern Andhra Pradesh and southern Odisha, which indicated that it had started making landfall, at about 18:00 IST (12:30 UTC) on 26 September.
 By 17:00 UTC (10:30 IST), it had crossed 20 km north of Kalingapatnam.
 At 21:00 UTC (02:30 IST), the JTWC issued its final warning prior to landfall.
 Three hours later, the IMD downgraded it to a deep depression, as it had lost its energy after travelling over rough Indian terrain.
 It further weakened into a depression by 20:00 IST (14:30 UTC), as it entered the state of Telangana.
 It maintained its intensity as it travelled westward, until at 14:00 IST (08:30 UTC), when it weakened into a well-marked low-pressure area over west Vidarbha.